 “I wanted to turn my divorce into a positive.
 What if I didn’t blame the other person for anything, and held myself 100

 I called the Samaritans once.
 That single call allowed me to clarify my thoughts and get out of the chatter produced by those with good intentions telling me what to do about my second marriage.

 A number of people told me to “get out” without listening to my situation.
-That would have left him in a house and garden which would go to ruin and me unable to afford somewhere else.
+That would have left him in a house and garden which would have been neglected I would have been unable to afford somewhere else.
 In the end we both had homes that suited us and set up for the future.

 You have the strength to get through this (even if you don’t think you do).

 Taking responsibility within ourselves (whatever has happened) is actually incredibly empowering.
 It gives us control of the situation from an emotional standpoint and allows us to start building a new life, letting go of the past.